 Tring Park School has a fully equipped Medical Centre located in the ground floor of No. 9 Mansion Drive, which is immediately outside the main school gates.
 The Medical Centre is staffed seven days a week by experienced, competent and dedicated RGNs.
 The facility's opening hours are from 7.30am - 8.45pm during the week and 9.00am - 4.30pm at the weekends.
 The Medical Centre has two separate wards for the close observation of pupils who are acutely unwell.

-The nursing team work closely with all of the pastoral staff to ensure the best care and support for every pupil attending Tring Park School.
+The nursing team work closely with all of the pastoral staff to insure the best care and support for every pupil attending Tring Park School.
 Outside the Medical Centre opening hours, the pastoral staff care for pupils with minor illnesses in their dorms.

 The Medical Centre is open to all pupils before and after school and during break times during the week.
 If pupils feel unwell during academic lesson time they must obtain permission to attend the Medical Centre from the Director or Deputy Director of Academic Studies.
 During vocational lessons, pupils must obtain a purple slip from a member of staff or their houseparent before seeing one of the nursing team.

 The nursing team in the Medical Centre offer:

 - Healthy weight checks

 - Informal teaching of pupils regarding health and hygiene